Nuclear masses and the equation of state of nuclear matter

 The values of the potential and saturation parameters of all oya1-4 models in Figs. \ref{fig_abK0L}-\ref{fig_S0KsymQsym_correlations} agree well with those of the OI model except for the slight differences in the $n_0$ and $w_0$ values in Figs. \ref{fig_n0w0Q0_correlations} and \ref{fig_w0F0_K0L}.
 Notably, the excellent agreement of the oya1 and oya4 results encourages our assumption that the kinetic contribution of the inhomogeneity can be effectively included in the coefficient $F_0$.
 Furthermore, the neutron matter EOS parameters of all oya1-4 in Figs. \ref{fig_ab} and \ref{fig_wn0Ln0Kn0Qn0_correlations} agree very well ($L \approx 40$ MeV), so the neutron matter EOS seems insensitive to the inhomogeneity energy even with the large isovector inhomogeneity energy in the oya2 model.
 Interestingly, the oya2 values of the symmetric matter EOS parameters in Figs. \ref{fig_abK0L} and \ref{fig_n0w0Q0_correlations} differ from the oya1 and oya4 values.
-Consequently, the isovector inhomogeneity energy term affects the symmetric matter EOS and seems equivalent to reducing the strength $F_0$ of the isoscalar gradient energy (see also Table \ref{EOS_ACGI_oya93}).
+Hence, the isovector inhomogeneity energy cancels the isoscalar inhomogeneity energy and affects the symmetric matter EOS (see Table \ref{EOS_ACGI_oya93} and Appendix \ref{notes_on_oya1993}).